bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 "hermetic" builds, makes builds reproducible and well-suited for distributed cloud builds and caching.
 For developers, this means better performance due to cache hitting and not constantly removing derived data.
 Clean builds become incremental, decades of CPU cycles saved.

 Bazel also makes it easy to automate many kinds tasks for example, code generating a thrift schema, [generating an Xcode project](https://github.com/pinterest/xchammer), or [pushing a docker container](https://github.com/bazelbuild/rules_docker).
-Starklark, a built in determinsitc python-like programming language allows developers to implement custom build logic.
-For developers this means better performance and pulling in ad-hoc build tasks into a directed build graph.
+Starlark, a built in deterministic python-like programming language allows developers to implement custom build logic.
+For developers this means better performance and pulling in out-of-band ad-hoc build tasks into a directed build graph that builds as a unit.

 _To learn about how Bazel compares to other build systems, Microsoft's paper [Build Systems à la